ibm-cloud-docs/discovery-data/sources.md

 Each question-and-answer pair in an FAQ document is split into a separate document.
 The question is stored in a `title` field and the answer is stored as a `text` field.
 A document with 100 question-and-answer pairs is split into 100 documents.
 If no question-and-answer pairs are detected in a document, only one document is added to the collection.
 A maximum of 10,000 pairs per document are allowed.
 After the limit is reached, any remaining pairs that are found are stored in a single document.
 You can monitor the document count on the **Activity** tab of the **Manage collections** page.

-To turn off FAQ extraction, go to the **Processings settings** tab of the **Manage collections** page.
-Disable FAQ extraction, and then reprocess the collection by clicking **Apply changes and reprocess**.

 Remember these notes:

 - If you apply FAQ extraction to a collection, you cannot use the [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields) tool later to annotate fields.
 - If you delete a question-and-answer pair from a webpage that you crawled previously, the question-and-answer pair that was already indexed in your collection remains in the index.

 To learn more about FAQ extraction, see the [Turn your FAQ pages into conversational AI](https://medium.com/ibm-data-ai/turn-your-faq-pages-into-conversational-ai-8ac7ae7ec793) blog post on Medium.

+### Disabling FAQ extraction
+{: #faq-extraction-diable}

+Currently, you cannot disable FAQ extraction on collections that contain HTML (meaning web crawl collection documents) or TXT files.
+Disabling FAQ extraction does not restore the original documents and does not remove the generated question-and-answer pair documents.
+{: important}

+To turn off FAQ extraction, complete the following steps:

+1. Go to the **Processings settings** tab of the **Manage collections** page.
+1. Set the **FAQ extraction** switcher to Off.
+1. Reprocess the collection by clicking **Apply changes and reprocess**.

 ## Installing IBM Secure Gateway for on-premises data
 {: #gatewaypublic}